-It is well-known that Cloud data is vulnerable to human errors like accidental or intentional deletion, which affects both the cloud data and its synchronized local copy.
+Despite the ever-growing demand for cloud-based platforms, there is no denying that data is prone to human errors like accidental or intentional deletion; sadly, it affects both the cloud data and its synchronized local copy.
 The data deleted from one place will also get deleted from the other.
 Such is the case of Microsoft OneDrive.
-So, data deletion and subsequent data loss is a major concern for all OneDrive users.
+So, data deletion and subsequent data loss is a major concerns for all OneDrive users.

-But there is good news to the users that this deleted data can be restored using the inbuilt options in the OneDrive application.
-The blog highlights those native ways to retrieve deleted data from the OneDrive, including the permanently purged ones.
+But there is good news for the users this deleted data can be restored using the inbuilt options in the OneDrive application.
+The blog highlights those native ways to recover deleted files from OneDrive, including the permanently purged ones.

-If the data retention period of 30 days or 93 days depending upon the account type is over or the user has emptied the Recycle Bin, users can also restore the data using the Second-stage Recycle Bin, also known as Site collection Recycle Bin integrated with the OneDrive portal.
+Suppose the data retention period of 30 days or 93 days depending upon the account type is over or the user has emptied the Recycle Bin.
+In that case, users can also restore the data using the Second-stage Recycle Bin, also known as the Site Collection Recycle Bin, integrated with the OneDrive portal.

 Note: The files or items in the Second stage Recycle Bin will automatically get purged or deleted after the total data retention period of 93 days.